nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/PLUGINS.md

 The problem with event handlers is that you can have registered a handler which is run in some point in the future, e.g. with setTimeout().
-Meanwhile, the plot may have been shutdown and removed, but because your event handler is still referencing it, it can't be garbage collected yet, and worse, if your handler eventually runs, it may overwrite stuff on a completely different plot.
+Meanwhile, the plot may have been shutdown and removed, but because your event handler is still referencing it, it can't to garbage collected yet, and worse, if your handler eventually runs, it may overwrite stuff on a completely different plot.